korkin25/bismark-hive-support/README.md

-Hive support for Bsmark eggpool
+Hive support for Bimark eggpool